What is enduro?

 What to wear?

-We do not interfere with your style, we only require a hardshell helmet, which must always be on your head when riding (properly fastened under the chin).
+We do not interfere with your style, we only require a hardshell helmet, which must always be on your head when riding (properly fastened under the chin), including transfers.

 We suggest, however, that it is a fullface helmet.
-We also strongly recommend knee pads and gloves with long fingers - basically all participants have them and... use them on more than one occasion ;) Also a good idea is to have elbow pads and a back protector.
+We also strongly recommend knee pads and long gloves - basically all participants have them and... use them on more than one occasion ;) Also a good idea is to have elbow pads and a back protector.
 Remember that feeling safer, you ride faster!

 What should I pack (and how)?